By Luis A. Marrero, M.A., RODP, LLP

 Logoteleology is a practical theory.
 It strives to meet the criteria of defining why the problem or solution is relevant and merits attention and focus; what can be done to prevent or remedy the situation, and how the solution will be implemented and success measured.

 In the logoteleological method, full meaning awareness is a precondition to meaning analysis and eventual re-decision and change.
 The goal of the coach is to help the client or coachee become fully aware of the content of his or her meanings, and their consequences.
-Leveraging the meaning types and related questions, the client is guided by the coach to understand the narrative ‘story’ of her or his meaning.
-This allows the client to become more self-aware, and to use the meaning types to self-regulate with confidence and for meaningfulness.
+Leveraging the meaning types (construct) and related questions, the client is guided by the coach to understand the narrative ‘story’ of her or his meaning of life.
+This allows the client to become more self-aware, and to use the meaning types (construct) to self-regulate with confidence and for meaningfulness.

 Logoteleologists use the synergistic and rich spectrum of meaning content through the meaning types to empower the client to replace the meaningless with more meaningful options.
 So far, the use of this approach has shown promising results.
 This systemic view of meaning is not unique to logoteleology.
 There are other respected author-researchers who subscribe to the idea that people do have a meaning-making system.
 (Kegan & Lahey, 2016; Dweck, 2000)